EC528-Fall-2023/ChRIS/README.md

 #### Prometheus

-### Grafana Dashboard:

-Our Observability stack features Grafana, the data visualization platform that is able to connect to the previously mentioned components such as Loki and Prometheus.
-As a part of our project, we ingest the metrics, logs, and traces and create meaningful visualizations and alerting that is able to perform the following:
-* Visualize ChRIS-specific plugin metrics and data for tracking ChRIS resource use and trends
-* Visualize system performance metrics for system admins
-* Visualize / monitor for recent plugin failures, and alert users upon plugins returning error codes
-* Visualize recent ChRIS, plugin, and error logs

 ### OpenTelemetry (Traces generation & collection):
 Our Observability stack implemented an auto-instrumentation subsystem & traces collection subsystem via OpenTelemetry.
 As part of the project, it enables the ChRIS system to generate traces and collect them for better observability.
 This subsystem can perform the following:
 * Auto-instrument selected pod that annotated with a specific annotation